kanmaniselvan/magazine_app/README.md

 articles.
 Articles are composed by title and description.
 An article can also be linked to many tags and subtags.

 # Functionality
-- Create a new User
+- Creates Users.
-- Create a new Article
+- Creates Articles.
-- See a list of whole magazine (all articles) ordered by creation date
+- Lists whole magazine (all articles) ordered by creation date.
-- Filter articles by Tag / SubTag / text in Title or Content
+- Filters articles by Tag / SubTag / text in Title or Content.
-- See a single article, show: title, content, owner name, and related tags.
+- Shows a single article, show: title, content, owner name, and related tags.

 # Setup
 `> bundle install`<br>